kechcole/Blog-App/README.md

 ![Register](./images/9.email_fieldadded.png)

 #### 5.5 Enhance form appearance.
-Our form needs an enhanced styling i.e colour error notifications to make them more visible or reduce their fonts.
-Django-crispy-forms provides us with the best tool to control rendering behaviour for our forms.
-It contains built in css framework like bootstrap, tailwind, bootsrap5 etc, to use any of these pacakages, a packed must be selected inside `settings.py` file.
-In addition it also saves us alot of time and effort that is if we opted for default django.
-This third party module uses tags on templates to render elegant features in a way similar to boostrap.
-In the virtual enviroment install `django-crispy-forms` then link the application to our website.
+Our form needs an enhanced styling i.e color error notifications to make them more visible or reduce their fonts.
+Django-crispy-forms provides us with the best tool to control rendering behavior for our forms.
+It contains built in CSS framework like bootstrap, tailwind, bootsrap5 etc., to use any of these packages, a packed must be selected inside `settings.py` file.
+In addition it also saves us a lot of time and effort that is if we opted for default Django.
+This third party module uses tags on templates to render elegant features in a way similar to bootstrap.
+In the virtual environment install `django-crispy-forms` then link the application to our website.
 We also need to install and update to boostrap-5 since our template is using a slightly older version.

 ```shell
 (myenv) F:\Blog-App\myenv>pip install django-crispy-forms